gaak99/oxly/README.md

 ##Daily(ish)

 1. Save same file shared via Dropbox on laptop (~/Dropbox) and Orgzly (locally).
-Try to `sync` note on Orgzly.
+Select `Sync` notes on Orgzly.
-If sync fails cuz the error msg says it's modified both locally and on Dropbox, then `Force save` (long press on note) on Orgzly.
+If sync fails cuz the Orgzly error msg says it's modified both local and remote, then `Force save` (long press on note) on Orgzly.
 *This* is the case we need oxit.

    The forced save is safe cuz the prev saved edits will be saved by Dropbox as seperate revisions.